TritonDataCenter/rfd/rfd/0097/README.md

 (though care still needs to be taken to ensure that there isn't overlap if Layer 3 routing is involved).

-VLANs can interact with the OS in two different ways:
+VLANs can interact with the OS (or switch or other network device) in two different ways:

-1. The host OS can be aware of VLANs and explicitly add them to outgoing packets and take them into account when receiving packets.
+1. The host OS can be aware of VLANs and explicitly add VLAN tags to outgoing packets and take them into account when receiving packets.

-2. The host OS can be unaware of VLANs and a switch can add and remove them.
+2. The host OS can be unaware of VLANs and a switch can add VLAN tags to packets sent by the OS and remove them from packets being deliver to the OS.

-Many switches have rules that say only specific VLANs are allowed to go out on specific ports.
+Many switches have rules that say only specific VLANs are allowed to go in of and out of specific ports.
 If the switch encounters a packet with a tag that is not in the list, then it will drop it.
 A switch may have additional rules that state a packet that it encounters coming in on a given port should be rewritten to include a VLAN tag before sending it out or that when a specific VLAN is encountered, it should remove the tag before delivering it to the port.

 In Triton, both modes are often used.
 The admin network in Triton is traditionally an `untagged` or `access-mode` network.
 Here the OS sends